-Most of the accommodation in town is owned by Rio Tinto Aluminium and rented to staff.
-However, some of the land has become freehold, some individuals, local contractors and government departments have chosen to build their own homes.
-Privately owned properties in Weipa now amounts to 47%.
+Rio Tinto is the main employer of the town and carries the legacy of the earlier Comalco days.
+Over the past several year, more land and housing has become freehold and individuals, local contractors and government departments have chosen to build or buy their own homes.
+Privately owned properties in Weipa now amounts to more than 50%.

 Today, Weipa is best described as a linear town on the main access road into the Western Cape.
 The Town extends nine kilometres from the southern to the northern boundary its size is 1,240 Hectares.

-The Town has four distinct suburbs known as Rocky Point, Trunding, Nanum and Evans Landing.
+The Town has five distinct suburbs known as Rocky Point, Trunding, Nanum, Golf Links and Evans Landing.
 All suburbs with the exception of Evans Landing (industrial) are primarily residential, but they are also home to some commercial/retail and community and special use zoning.
 The land outside the Weipa Town Boundary is primarily Rio Tinto mining lease and inside the Cook Shire.

 There are parks, BBQ areas and other recreational facilities that are available to Weipa residents in these areas.

 The estuarine and offshore waters adjacent to Weipa are home to possibly the most prolific and diverse range of species in tropical Australia.